How much does timber flooring cost in NZ? Complete 2026 price guide

 Additional Project Costs to Budget For

-Your total timber flooring project cost includes more than just supply and installation.
-The following are common additional items — all +GST unless noted.
+Your total project cost is more than supply and installation.
+Common additional items below, all +GST unless noted.

 | Item | Typical cost | Notes |